a19836/bloxtor/INSTALL.md

 1. Log in to your cPanel and open the File Manager application.
 2. Copy the contents of the `Bloxtor` folder into the `public_html` or `www` directory of your remote server.
 3. Select the PHP version, activate the required PHP modules, and configure the `php.ini` file according to steps 1 and 2 described above.
-4. Confirm that cPanel correctly modified the `public_html/.htaccess` file.
-Otherwise, apply the necessary changes.
-The idea is to have the following PHP settings in the .htaccess.
+4. Confirm that cPanel correctly updated the `public_html/.htaccess` file by prepending the required PHP settings.
+If it didn’t, apply the necessary changes manually.
+The goal is to ensure that the following PHP directives are added at the beginning of the .htaccess file.
 Here is an example on PHP 7:
 ```
 # BEGIN cPanel-generated php ini directives
 <IfModule php7_module>